chinmay6497/Site/README.md

 [<img src="https://essentials.supersaas.dev/supersaas-banner.png">](https://supersaas.dev?ref=github-onelink)

-# Onelink
+# Link by Chinmay

-Onelink is an experimental link-in-bio tool, where the data lives in the URL.
+Link by Chinmay is an experimental link-in-bio tool, where the data lives in the URL.